chinmoy12c/autopsy/README.md

 Application logs are stored at `nginx/logs/access.log` and `nginx/logs/error.log`.

-You should ensure that `crontab -l` does not have any duplicate lines for rotating nginx logs.
+You should check that `crontab -l` does not have any duplicate lines for rotating nginx logs.
 (The install process does not clear previous lines, so multiple lines can appear if you reinstall Autopsy.)

 ## Documentation